-- i. explain the employee's alleged misconduct or performance issue
+i. explain the employee's alleged misconduct or performance issue

-- ii. go through the evidence

-- iii. make sure someone takes notes
+- ii. go through the evidence and call witnesses with good notice - iii. make sure someone takes notes

 The employee should be given the chance to:

 - i. set out their case

 - ii. answer any allegations

 - iii. ask questions

 - iv. show evidence

 - v. call relevant witnesses (with good notice)

 - vi. respond to any information given by witnesses